Silver Line extension to Dulles Airport likely to open around February, Metro says

 Board members said they don’t know how much of that Metro will receive, but the money will stave off severe cuts the agency had been considering next year.

-“While the portion of that funding that will come to Metro is still under review, it is likely Metro will be able to avoid service cuts in January 2022 that are part of the current proposed budget,” Metro board Finance Committee Chairman Steve McMillin said.
+“While the portion of that funding that will come to Metro is still under review, it is likely Metro will be able to avoid service cuts in January 2022 that are part of the current proposed budget,” said the Metro board’s Finance Committee chairman, Steve McMillin.

 He said Metro will consider a new budget plan in April.